Skip to content

 • Fan-out (every call, generation-guarded) — when the global layer changed since this project last fanned out, it pulls the updated assets down.
 Otherwise it's a single small file read, cheap enough to ride every prompt.

-• Drain + doctor (throttled) — re-scans this project's transcripts for new markers and runs the doctor self-check.
+• Drain + doctor (throttled) — re-scans this project's transcripts for new markers, runs the capture watchdog on the live session (a one-line nudge, once per marker-less dry stretch — see atl tick, step 5), and runs the doctor self-check.
 Skipped if the last tick was within the throttle window, so the per-prompt cost stays a single file-stat call.

 • Promote gains (throttled) — lifts this project's accumulated gains to the global layer (additive, conflict-archived, pinnable), so they circulate without waiting for a manual atl promote.